 Opening imaging discs is a constant bugbear for those involved in clinical negligence cases.

-CDs are not a very suitable method of storing large complex graphic files, such as X rays and other imaging studies.
-Elsewhere, use of discs is increasingly obsolete – but they are still routinely used for disclosure of radiology.
+CDs are not a very suitable method for storing large, complex graphic files, such as X-rays and other imaging studies.
+Elsewhere, the use of discs is increasingly obsolete – but these are still routinely used for disclosure of radiology.

-At Clinco, we have a tried and tested system for dealing with imaging on disc.
+At Clinco, we have a tried-and-tested system for dealing with imaging on disc.
 Sharon Philpott, our Records Manager, is an expert at getting into discs.
-Sharon has various programmes at her disposal, as well as years of experience.
-We have never been defeated by an imaging disc!
-Thank you Sharon.
+Sharon has years of experience in this area and various programs at her disposal. >We have never been defeated by an imaging disc!

-Once the case is complete, we will send the the radiology back to you scheduled, and cross-referenced in the chronology where relevant to the issues.
+Once the case has been completed, we send the radiology back to you – scheduled and cross-referenced in the chronology, where relevant to the issues.

 Passwords do occasionally get lost.
 At Clinco, we have a system where, if we have been sent a password-protected disc at any time over the last six years, we can provide the password to an authorised person within minutes.
 This is part of our free aftercare service.